“A Coalition of the Willing Data-Driven Population Health and Complex Care Innovation in Low-Income Communities”

 Director, Product Development, Health Catalyst

-Imagine being able to automate discovery of the left ventricular ejection fraction from the various free text documents (diagnostic testing reports, cardiology notes), and transform this information into computable data that can be tracked and visualized to monitor progression of heart failure among your patients, enabling analysis of the impact of treatments and exacerbating events, and allowing for the triggering of interventions.
-Or, what if we could begin to automate cardiac risk calculation in advance of surgeries by uncovering recent EKG changes, key findings from cardiac stress testing and any recent changes in chest pain symptomatology in addition to the already computable data in blood pressure, ICD-10 coded problem lists, and lab values.
+Imagine being able to automate discovery of the left ventricular ejection fraction from the various free-text documents (diagnostic testing reports, cardiology notes), and transform this information into computable data that can be tracked and visualized to monitor progression of heart failure among your patients, enabling analysis of the impact of treatments and exacerbating events, and allowing for the triggering of interventions.
+Or, imagine we could begin to automate cardiac risk calculation in advance of surgeries by uncovering recent EKG changes, key findings from cardiac stress testing and any recent changes in chest pain symptomatology in addition to the already computable data in blood pressure, ICD-10 coded problem lists, and lab values.
+The presentation explores the possibilities of text analytics.

 Register before the event sells out